Skip to Main Content

 Between cats being naturally stoic and HCM commonly occurring without symptoms this condition can be particularly tricky to diagnose.
 Cats with HCM are often not diagnosed until blood clots have already formed making treatment more challenging.
 Annual pet checkups and screening can help your vet to spot the earliest signs of heart disease in your feline friend so that treatment can begin while your cat is in the early stages when it is most effective.

-While HCM is not curable but our internal medicine vets will do everything possible to help minimize the chance of your pet developing blood clots allowing them to potentially live a long life.
+While HCM is not curable but our vets will do everything possible to help minimize the chance of your pet developing blood clots allowing them to potentially live a long life.

 4. Congenital Heart Disease in Pets